nhsd-a2si/docs-uec-appts/_pages/assurance/assurance_supplier.md

 ---
-title: Supplier Assurance Prerequisites and requirements
+title: Supplier Assurance Prerequisites and Requirements
 toc: True
 sidebar: overview_sidebar
 permalink: assurance_supplier.html
 summary: "Details of what activities form the basis of assurance for a supplier involved in developing and deploying a solution"
 ---

-{% include note-notpublished.html %}

 ## Technical accreditation
 Consuming supplier systems **MUST** have been tested and accredited to establish baseline Spine connectivity prerequisites: